google-code-export/peek-poker/release/PeekPoker/Important Files/ReadMe.txt

 added values numerics for (U)Int8, (U)Int16 & (U)Int32
 	(still need to add events so one can edit inside those numerics) added a checkbox to change between signed and unsigned values

+added search range list view code - tested - pureIso added group box to make the UI cleaner added option to select search range value base: hex or dec - [Incomplete, uncoded] added option to select Search range end type: by offset or by length - [Incomplete, uncoded] added marquee progress bar for search range: [completed but not tested] code clean up with a little more documentation
+*******Added context menu to Listview to enable copying addresses.
+[Removed]